Reaching communities in Africa since 1978

 Africa’s health needs are complex; the AIDS epidemic, malaria, poor reproductive health, and weak immunization systems have a cumulative economic as well as human cost.
 A lack of resources, longstanding traditions that contribute to poor health choices, and a public health infrastructure damaged by war and poverty are obstacles to hope.

-For more than 20 years, PATH has built on our original focus on reproductive health and innovative, responsive communications activities to include products that make immunization safer and give women power to protect themselves against HIV; programs that bring tests for cervical cancer and sexually transmitted infections to people who are far from health services; and tools that allow local governments and communities to strengthen their own capacity to improve health in the region.
+For more than 20 years, PATH has built on our original focus on reproductive health and innovative, responsive communications activities to include products that give women power to protect themselves against HIV, programs that bring tests for cervical cancer and sexually transmitted infections to people who are far from health services, and tools that allow local governments and communities to strengthen their own capacity to improve health in the region.

 HIV and AIDS

 The global AIDS pandemic hit Africa early and hard.
 HIV continues to spread at a high rate on the continent—especially among women—and AIDS continues to devastate families there, leaving children without parents and passing from mothers to their newborn infants.
 PATH is part of the global effort to halt the spread of HIV by creating new forms of protection and improving on the existing ones.
-Some of our projects address injection safety; others, like our interactive theater programs, draw communities into dialogue about how they can protect themselves just by making new choices.
+Some of our projects, like our interactive theater programs, draw communities into dialogue about how they can protect themselves just by making new choices.

 Vaccines and immunization

 PATH has worked to respond to Africa’s changing health needs since 1978.
 Photo: Molly Mort.